mawentowski/ansible-for-codebase-config/README.md

    ```
 ### Run the Playbook

-Within the root directory, locate the `localhost_demo` folder, which represents a code base targeted by Ansible.
-This folder contains a `repo.yaml` file.
+By default, the host targetted by Ansible is *this* project.

-Examine `localhost_demo/repo.yaml` to find metadata such as `name`, `description`, and `license`.
+Examine `repo.yaml` to find metadata such as `name`, `description`, and `license`.

+Change each property property of this file to fit your new Ansible project.

-Execute the following command to run the playbook and generate files for localhost_demo:
+Run the following command to run the playbook and regenerate the project documentation located in the root:

 ```bash
 ansible-playbook master_playbook.yaml